mcbookshelf/bookshelf/modules/bs.collection/README.md

 ## 🗂️ Bookshelf Collection Module

-Work with arrays and lists in Minecraft datapacks.
+Work with collections in Minecraft datapacks.
 Map, filter, reduce, find, and transform elements with functional operations.

 > *"Simplicity is the ultimate sophistication."*
 >